RalfJung/dyn-nsupdate/README.rst

 You can find the client script at ``client-scripts/dyn-ns-client``.
 It requires Python 3.
 Copy that script to the machine that should be available under the dynamic domain.
 Also copy the sample configuration file ``dyn-ns-client.conf.dist`` to ``$HOME/.config/dyn-nsupdate/dyn-ns-client.conf``.
-(You can choose another name, but then you will have to tell the script about it.)
-That file contains comments that should explain everything.
+You can choose another name, but then you will have to tell the script about it.
+An important aspect of configuration is how to detect the current addresses of the machine the script is running on.
+For IPv4, this can only be "web", which can deal with NAT.
+For IPv6, the script can alternatively attempt to detect the correct local address to use.
+The sample file contains comments that should explain everything.

 Note that the script can update a list of domain names, in case you need the machine to have several names.
 It is preferable to use a CNAME instead, this will reduce the number of updates performed in the zone.

 To run the script regularly, simply set up a cronjob.
 You can do so by running ``crontab -e``, and add a line as follows::